kdsparks/cse15l-lab-reports/labreport5.md

 ![error output](symptom.png)

-I think the

-2) A response from a TA asking a leading question or suggesting a command to try
+TA's Response:

+First I'd recommend checking if the numerical grade is calculated correctly in your `findGrade` method.
+Try adding a test with just one `Grade` in the `scores` array, then another tests with two `Grade`s.
+Rerun `bash test.sh` after each addition of a test.
+You can disable the original tests by commenting out the `@Test` line.

+Student's Response:

-3) Another screenshot/terminal output showing what information the student got from trying that, and a clear description of what the bug is
+Another screenshot/terminal output showing what information the student got from trying that, and a clear description of what the bug is

 ![Image]()